What actions is the Government of Canada taking?

 - The situation in Afghanistan is evolving quickly.
 The Government of Canada is working to resettle around 40,000 Afghans to Canada through two programs – one for those who have assisted the Government of Canada and one for other vulnerable Afghans, including human rights activists, women leaders, journalists, ethnic/religious minorities and LGBTI individuals.

-- In the coming months, more Afghans, including those outside of Afghanistan and family members of already-resettled Afghan refugees, will be arriving under Canada’s special humanitarian program for Afghan nationals.
+- Over the next two years, more Afghans, including those outside of Afghanistan and family members of already-resettled Afghan refugees, will be arriving under Canada’s special humanitarian program for Afghan nationals.